RamitSarker29/Frontend-Projects/guessing-game/README.md

 28 - Lower
 ```

-The newest guess appears at the top of the list using `prepend()`.
+The most recent guess appears at the top of the list.

-The history is cleared when the player wins.
+The guess history is cleared when the correct number is guessed.

 ---

 ## 🔄 Game Reset

-After the player correctly guesses the number:
+After successfully guessing the number:

-* The congratulations message is displayed
+* 🎉 The congratulations message is displayed
-* The guess history is cleared
+* 🧹 Guess history is cleared
-* The starting number input is cleared
+* 🔢 Starting number is cleared
-* The limiting number input is cleared
+* 🔢 Limiting number is cleared
-* The guess input is cleared
+* ⌨️ Guess input is cleared
-* The guessing section disappears
+* 👻 Guess section disappears
-* The Start button appears again
+* ▶️ Start button appears again

-This allows the player to immediately start a new game.
+The player can then start a new game with a different range.

 ---